aladmit/cosmic-overlay/README.md

 > Experimental.
 Installed environment wouldn't be functions due to lack of
 > ebuilds for all components.

+> [!CAUTION]
+> Only systemd profiles are supported at the moment!
+The overlay does not have
+> units for OpenRC and has not been tested with systemd-utils.

 ## Install

 ### Add and sync overlay